 How to avoid this from happening: If you are passionate about doing something, go out and do it.
 Don’t be too attached to the allure of job security.
 And by looking at this article , you might just have to become and entrepreneur if you want to succeed in the future.

 3) Not buying a house – There are plenty reasons we might not want to buy a house.
-Maybe you just don’t have that kind of cash on hand.
+Maybe you just don’t have that kind of cash on hand, there’s ways to find cheaper houses for sale though, such as looking websites like Auction.com that offer many properties for sale within the foreclosure period, meaning the sale price could be decreased by a substantial amount, maybe enough to buy your first home.
 Maybe you want to wait until you have a family.
 Perhaps you don’t know where you want to settle down.
 But here’s the tricky thing about this particular regret: Unlike saving inadequately, which everyone would regret, not buying a home is actually the right move for many people.
-If you’re thinking of buying a home, it is important to bare in mind that if it is an old home it might have lead-based paint on their walls.
+If you’re thinking of buying a home, it is important to bear in mind that if it is an old home it might have lead-based paint on their walls.
 This isn’t very common in new houses however in older houses it might be a problem.
-If you have bought a house that does have lead paint you should check out this lead poisoning attorney if you have a reaction you need to get compensation, particularly if you weren’t made aware of the fact that the house has lead based paint.
+If you have bought a house that does have lead paint you should check out this lead poisoning attorney if you have a reaction you need to get compensation, particularly if you weren’t made aware of the fact that the house has lead-based paint.

 Another mistake people make is that once they have to house, they don’t protect it so they lose money after being broken into.
 They have to spend money replacing anything that was broken or stolen, plus they lose belongings that they are emotionally conected to.